 Mouth causes of swallowing difficulty include:

-- Dry mouth, not enough saliva to move food out of your mouth, which can be caused by medications or a different health issue
+- Dry mouth, not enough saliva to move food out of your mouth, which medications or a different health issue can cause.

 Throat causes of swallowing difficulty (oropharyngeal dysphagia) include: